yolannsabaux/blog/docs/_posts/2024-04-19-recursive-decorator: AST Approach.md

 ```

-### Filtering out builtins
+### Filtering Out Builtins

-Now, if you the snippet code again you will certainly get the error `TypeError: module, class, method, function, traceback, frame, or code object was expected, got builtin_function_or_method`
+Now, if you run the snippet code again, you will likely encounter the error: `TypeError: module, class, method, function, traceback, frame, or code object was expected, got builtin_function_or_method`.

-To avoid it, we need to filter out the builtins functions from the AST modifiation process.
+To avoid this, we need to filter out the builtin functions from the AST modification process.

-One simple way is to return directly the function when we meet a `builtins` function.
-You can modify the decorator this way:
+One simple way to do this is to return the function directly when we encounter a `builtins` function.
+You can modify the decorator in the following way:
 ```diff
 +import types
 ...